emacs-mirror/emacs/mps/manual/source/topic/porting.rst

 #.
 The **stack and register scanning** module :term:`scans` the
    :term:`registers` and :term:`control stack` of a thread.

-   See :ref:`design-thread-manager` for the design, and ``ss.h`` for the interface.
+   See :ref:`design-ss` for the design, and ``ss.h`` for the interface.
 There are implementations for POSIX on IA-32 in ``ssixi3.c`` and x86-64 in ``ssixi6.c``, and for Windows with Microsoft Visual C/C++ on IA-32 in ``ssw3i3mv.c`` and x86-64 in ``ssw3i6mv.c``.
-There is a generic implementation in ``ssan.c``, which calls ``setjmp`` to spill the registers.
+There is a generic implementation in ``ssan.c``, which calls :c:func:`setjmp` to spill the registers.

 Platform detection